 At 7AM you’ll also be able to make your first Genie+ selection.
 If Seven Dwarfs Mine Train is an option (it’s currently the park’s Individual Lightning Lane but when Tron opens it’s speculated that it’ll move to the Genie+ pool of attractions) then go with that first.
 It’s wildly popular and gets pretty long lines.

-I’m going to make a pretty bold confession here…I don’t have a lot of “must do” rides in the Magic Kingdom (I’m sure TRON will change that).
+I’m going to make a pretty bold confession here…I don’t have a lot of “must do” rides in the Magic Kingdom.
 I think the park is largely nostalgic and the attractions aren’t on the same level as some of the newer stuff they’ve been adding to other parks.
 And what’s nostalgic to you depends on, well, you.

 So…MY personal favorite list in the Magic Kingdom:

 Seven Dwarfs Mine Train

 Peter Pan’s Flight